 SSA is committed to helping make your dreams of studying in another country a reality.
 Toward that end, we’re open to discussing the possibility of payment plans.
 If you would like to explore this option, please contact your SSA Advisor by calling (413) 256-0011 and let them know you’re interested in a payment plan.

 This sample payment plan is for a student attending a Summer Term Program.
 Your payment plan would be different, but follow a similar model.

 The total balance of this sample program fee is $4,500.
 The repayment schedule and terms are outlined below:

 |Non-Refundable Deposit – Due 10 days after acceptance||$500|

 |Third Payment – Due April 15||$800|

 - Payments must be received by the due dates specified in your payment plan.

 - If the account becomes delinquent on any listed payment, the entire amount will become payable immediately.

 - A $100 payment plan fee will be added to the program costs.

-- Immediate notification to Spanish Studies Abroad MUST be made if a situation arises causing the potential for default.
+- Immediate notification to SSA must be made if a situation arises causing the potential for default.